sahalsalam/sahalsalam.github.io/README.md

 **ABOUT ME**

-I'm a final year student of B-tech Mechanical engineering at MES college of engineering.
+I'm a final year student of B-tech Mechanical engineering at MES college of engineering, Kuttippuram.
+As iam doing a crash course on fablab, i would like to share my thoughts and experiances through this page.
+Check this page to more on 3D printer, vinyl cutting, pcb milling & laser cutting machine.
+Click [*here*](https://www.facebook.com/sahalcity) to check out my facebook page

 ### Markdown